IgniteUI/igniteui-docfx/en/components/rating.md

 <div class="divider--half"></div>

-## Getting Started with Ignite UI for Angular Star Rating Component
+## Getting Started with Ignite UI for Angular Star Rating

 Ignite UI Rating is a standard [web component](https://developer.mozilla.org/en-US/docs/Web/Web_Components) and as such can be used in an Angular application.